owncloud-archive/documentation/admin_manual/installation/installation_windows.rst

 .. note:: You must move the data directory outside of your public root (See
           advanced install settings)

+.. note:: If you are updating ownCloud 6 running on IIS and SQL Server, the
+          SQL Server database upgrade requires specialized scripts for a successful upgrade.
+See github.com/owncloud/enterprise/issues/238.

 This section describes how to install ownCloud on Windows with :abbr:`IIS (Internet Information Services)`.